Siphon880gh/boilerplate-agile-ai-saas/Readme.md

 }
 ```

-Jobs is basically a queing system that keep track of inputs that are very large and when it’s time for the user’s slideshow to be generated, the job details WITH the content details will be used to generate the slideshow.
-Will be discussed why we’ve implemented jobs in the Snapshot for deployment and scaling, because we will use SSE+Multithreading instead of fetching when creating a slideshow and waiting it to respond back to the preview page with the video.
+Jobs basically tracks inputs that are very large and when it’s time for the user’s slideshow to be generated, the job details AND the content details will be used to generate the slideshow.
+Will be discussed why we’ve saving the inputs in jobs collections instead of passing them directly to the api endpoint that will create a video, but briefly it's because we will use SSE+Multithreading more suitable for long processing times instead of fetching (`fetch` calls), and the SSE protocol limits how much of data you can pass in the request.

+The naming is "it's a job and here's the details how to do the job".
+The content document's jobId is joined with the job by its _id, and the joined documents have all the details needed to create the slideshow.
+And by naming the document jobs, it's semantically communicated that you can also implement a queue system such as having only X number of videos generating at any time (not implemented in this boilerplate).

+For this boilerplate, our jobs don't have any details.
+Labeling graphics are at the content document instead of at the job document because it's not a very large input.
+But let's say you're creating a video generator instead of a slideshow generator and you have a timeline where user edits in a lot of transitions and size positions - that will overwhelm the request size limitations of SSE calls.
+So instead, you update the job document once or incrementally.
+It would be stored as key-values in the data field of the job document.

 ### Run API Service